 Q: How do you learn to hula hoop?
 A: How to hula hoop.

 Q: Does the right size hoop make a difference?
 A: Absolutely.
-Adult sized hoops are larger and heavier toy store kid’s hoops.
+Adult sized hoops are larger and heavier than toy store kid’s hoops.
 They move more slowly around the body, thus they are easier to use.
 Most seem to think smaller is easier, but physics will tell you otherwise.
 If you’re an adult a good sized hoop to start with will stand from the ground up to somewhere between your belly button and your solar plexus.
 If you’re quite thin perhaps closer to your belly button.
 If you’re on the thicker side, go more towards your solar plexus, and if you’re larger feel free to go even taller than the recommended height.
 One size truly does not fit all.
 If you find the right hoop size for you it can make all the difference in the world.

 Since the modern hooping and hoop dance movement began, people quite often make the mistake of confusing an adult sized heavier hoop with a “weighted hoop”.
 Adult size hoops or dance hoops generally weigh about 1 pound (.45kg), to maybe 1.5 (0.68kg).
-They’re naturally heavier than kids hoops because they’re larger and usually hade of a denser plastic.
+They’re naturally heavier than kids hoops because they’re larger and usually made of a denser plastic.
 Weighted hoops, however, have weight added to them and can weigh as much as 10 pounds.
 Used for fitness purposes and only for short periods of time, like ten minutes maximum a day, they can be good for working your core too, but other than that you can’t do much else with them.
 Not using them properly can cause internal injury.
-An adult sized hoop will is safer and has all the same benefits, and you can hoop with it for as long as you like – which means you’ll get even more exercise.
+An adult sized hoop is safer and actually has all the same benefits, plus you can hoop with it for as long as you like – which means you’ll be getting even more exercise.

 Q: How do I start a hoop group in my area?
 A: If there isn’t one already going near you this will help you out.